theabolton/stm32f3-oscilloscope/README.rst

    :target: https://en.wikipedia.org/wiki/MIT_License
    :alt: MIT Licensed

-OMG, oscilloscopes are the absolute coolest ever!
-No tool is better at letting us see, in real time, the "magic" working inside electronics.
+Oscilloscopes are the absolute coolest tool ever!
+Nothing is better at letting us see, in real time, the "magic" working inside electronics.

-So, naturally, I want to build them.
+So, naturally, I want to build one.
 This is a project using an STM32F303 Discovery development board, programmed in Rust, to make a low-bandwidth digital storage oscilloscope (DSO).

 Why?
 It's been done hundreds of times before, and the end result is not terribly useful (at least not compared to my beloved Tek 2252).

-Because: I'll learn a lot about developing for embedded in Rust, and about analog electronics and doing analog-to-digital conversions well, and it'll be fun!
+Because: I'll learn more about developing for embedded in Rust, and about analog electronics and doing analog-to-digital conversions well, and it'll be fun!